-According to Feeding America, below are food insecurity estimates along with the estimated effects of COVID-19 on food insecurity in Lake County:*
+According to Feeding America, below are food insecurity estimates in Lake County:*

-- 36,400 Lake County residents are estimated to be living with food insecurity.
-That's 15.8% of the population, which equates to nearly 1 in 7 residents who are struggling with hunger.
+- 25,840 Lake County residents are estimated to be living with food insecurity.
+That's 11.2% of the population, which equates to approximately 1 in 9 residents.

 100% of donations made to our Community Impact Fund stay local to benefit Lake County residents in need.

 The food and funds raised from this fundraiser work to help restock the shelves of 35+ local Lake County food pantries and fill the gap in needed items difficult to acquire elsewhere.
 The food pantries depend upon community efforts to help feed families, children and senior citizens in need.
 They depend upon United Way of Lake County.
 We depend upon you.

 How United Way of Lake County Impacted Hunger Last Year